TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/quick-start.md

 ## What’s Included?
-- View an example secured API through the Tyk Gateway, configured with a rate limit.
+- View an example API secured through the Tyk Gateway, configured with rate limiting.
-- Login to Tyk Dashboard to view API analytics and update the configuration of the API (e.g. further authentication options).
+- Login to Tyk Dashboard to view API analytics and update the configuration of the API (e.g. with further authentication options).
 - Update rate limits for the example API.

 ## Trial Prerequisites